daniloqps/GetCleanCoursera/README.md

-This file contains a detailed instruction about the technical process to Get and Clean the "Human Activity Recognition Using Smartphones" Dataset (see references) using R Programming Language.
+This file contains a detailed instruction about the technical process to Get and Clean the "Human Activity Recognition Using Smartphones" dataset (see references) using R Programming Language.

 R contains many packages to facilitate the process to Get and Clean any type of Datasets, but is necessary to find the best to supply.